 The Development Considerations for each site comprise specific requirements, issues and opportunities that should be addressed through a planning application.
-They are set out in the Waste Plan and re-produced within this site assessment for completeness.
+They are set out in the Waste

+Plan and re-produced within this site assessment for completeness.
 It should be noted that the Development Considerations do not comprise an exhaustive list of matters to be considered.

-- Appropriate assessment in accordance with the Conservation of Habitats and Species Regulations 2010. - The site should be subject to a detailed landscape and visual impact assessment and preparation of a comprehensive Landscape and Ecological Masterplan for the site.
+- Appropriate assessment in accordance with the Conservation of Habitats and Species Regulations 2017. - The site should be subject to a detailed landscape and visual impact assessment and preparation of a comprehensive Landscape and Ecological Masterplan for the site.
 This should demonstrate how impacts will be minimised, particularly from any stack by its design, formation level, colour, texture and overall height.
 This should also give regard to how lighting on the site will be minimised.
 Proposals should also incorporate appropriate screening to ensure protection of adjacent public right of way. - Consideration of appropriate HGV routes should be built into any proposals. - Consideration will need to be given to the impact of development on the setting of the Scheduled Monument situated south-west of the site.
-Archaeological assessment and evaluation to accompany and inform application.
+Archaeological assessment and evaluation to accompany and inform application. - A site specific strategy of surface water management should demonstrate that runoff rates are not increased and therefore do not contribute to a cumulative impact or off site downstream worsening of flood risk.